• Access

 It’s time to add color to your stickers!

-As I mentioned above, don’t worry about linetype or Print then Cut.
+As I mentioned above, don’t worry about “Basic Cut” or “Flatten.”
 We will cover that later.
 To add color to your sticker, you can choose a solid background or a Pattern.

 Add a Solid Color to your Stickers

-Select the element you want to add color to and change the color box next to the linetype setting, located at the top panel of the canvas area.
+Select the element you want to add color to and change the color box next to the “Operation” setting, located at the canvas area’s top panel.

 If you click on advanced, you will be able to see a broader spectrum of colors, and you can also use a code to find a specific color.